ZoreAnuj/a2a-net/README.md

 ## Getting Started
 1. Clone the repository: `git clone https://github.com/zoreanuj/a2a-net.git`
-2. Navigate to the source directory and restore dependencies: `dotnet restore`
-3. Build the solution: `dotnet build`
+2. Navigate to the source directory and build the solution: `dotnet build`
-4. Run the sample projects to see basic communication in action.
+3. Refer to the included samples for implementation examples.